zalyoung/gitlab-handbook/content/handbook/engineering/architecture/design-documents/slsa_level_3/_index.md

    1. Uses the reusable component to:
       1. Generate the provenance file (provenance.json) for the artifact.
       1. Sign the provenance file using Sigstore's cosign with GitLab's OIDC token (CI_JOB_JWT).
-   1. Uploads the signed provenance as a pipeline artifact.
+   1. Uploads the signed provenance as a job artifact.
 1. Provenance Verification Stage (verify_provenance):
    1. Validates the signed provenance to ensure authenticity.
    1. Uses cosign verify-attestation to confirm the provenance signature and verify the artifact.